bignall/grunt-ncftp-push/README.md

 #### Overview

-The ncftp_watch task is meant to be used with grunt watch.
-It pushes changed files to the server when the watch event fires.
-If one task is already running it will keep track of the changed files and runs another task when the current one is finished.
+The `ncftp_watch` task is meant to be used with `grunt watch`.
+It pushes changed files to the server when the `watch` event fires.
+If one task is already running it will keep track of the changed files and run another task when the current one is finished.

 #### Usage
 In your project's Gruntfile, add a section named `ncftp_watch` to the data object passed into `grunt.initConfig()`.
-Also add a sub-task that runs `ncftp_watch` to the `watch` task in your grunt config.
+Also add a sub-task to the `watch` task in your grunt config that runs the `ncftp_watch` task.

 ```js
 grunt.initConfig({